amirhosseinazami1373/Book-Genre-Clasifer/README.md

 # Book-Genre-Clasifer
-Ever trie to guess the genere of a book by reaing its title?
-Well, in this project I was trying to o it using a massive ata base of Books (their titles an genres), MLLib Spark and the use of three ifferent ML models incluing:
+Have you ever tried to guess the genre of a book by reading its title?
+Well, in this project, I was trying to do it using a massive database of Books (their titles and genres), MLLib Spark, and the use of three different ML models, including:

+1- Support Vector Machine (SVM)

+2- Logistic Regression

+3- Neural Networks